adam-peter/newsletter/README.md

-# email-list
+# newsletter
-Repo for a web application, that gathers user emails!
+Repo for a web application, that saves user entered emails to a Mailchimp email list